srishtii017/Mini_Project_G30/README.md

-# 🏨 Full-Stack Hotel Booking Website
+# 🏨 Full-Stack Hotel Booking Website  (AIRBNB CLONE)

 A **hotel booking platform** that allows users to browse hotels, book rooms, and manage reservations with a seamless experience.
 Built with a **scalable backend**, a **responsive frontend**, and a **secure authentication system**.